 Note: Select the caching carefully as it can impact the database server load, size, load balancing design, storage type, storage replication, and storage speed.

-hybrid cloud maintains redundancy with the help of public and private space.
+A hybrid cloud maintains redundancy with the help of public and private space.
 However, this approach requires the same server on several private and public storage that is being utilized.
-Scalable Multi-Cloud

-multi-cloud architecture allows the business to host an app on the private space but scale it to the public space whenever additional resources are required.
-Failover Multi-Cloud
+A scalable multi-cloud architecture allows the business to host an app on the private space but scale it to the public space whenever additional resources are required.

 Instead of external and internal data centres, many businesses prefer using private and public storage resources.
 But, VPN is necessary to create an encrypted tunnel for dedicated and cloud servers.